Christian Baker Asks Judge to Toss Suit Over Unbaked Transgender Birthday Cake

 Colorado-based Masterpiece Cakeshop says a transgender woman jumped the gun by suing over its refusal to make a cake to commemorate her transition.

-DENVER (CN)—A Christian baker asked a Denver judge to dismiss a civil rights lawsuit brought by a customer after for refusing to make a pink cake with blue frosting celebrating her transgender birthday.
+DENVER (CN)—A Christian baker asked a Denver judge to dismiss a civil rights lawsuit brought by a customer for refusing to make a pink cake with blue frosting celebrating her transgender birthday.

 Autumn Scardina, a transgender woman, first filed a complaint through the Colorado Civil Rights Commission against Masterpiece Cakeshop owner Jack Phillips in 2018 claiming gender discrimination after he refused to make the cake celebrating the anniversary of her transition.
 Since this was not his first course with the commission, Phillips sued the state for harassment in federal court.